Ancestors from Posen, Prussia? Find Records from Poznan Project

 To make matters worse, western Poland belonged to Prussia during the 19th century.
 Records for families who originated from, what was called the Posen/Poznań Province at the time, were just marked with "Poznań" or "Posen."
 As "Prussia" no longer exists, names of territories and their borders have changed very much.

-Because the capital of the Province of Poznań is the city of Poznań, you might assume that "Poznań" in your family's records refer to the city, especially since there is no such thing as the Province of Poznań (any more)!
+Because the capital of the Province of Poznań is the city of Poznań, you might assume that "Poznań" in your family's records refer to the city, especially since there is no such thing as the Province of Poznań (anymore, anyway)!
 This can cause a fruitless search into families originating from the city of Poznań.

 As you can see, researching your Polish roots, especially if your family came from Prussia, requires a bit of knowledge of Polish history.